nikita-kazakov/nikita-kazakov.github.io/_posts/2017-03-09-what-knuckles-taught-me-about-lifes-peaks-and-valleys.md

 tags: mindset
 ---

-Bottom Line: I look at my knuckles often to remind myself that this hard moment --- It too, shall pass.
+Bottom Line --- I look at my knuckles often to remind myself that this hard moment --- It too, shall pass.

 Make a fist right now and look at the front of it.<figure class="wp-caption">